Camino de Santiago Self-Guided Tours

 With Camino de Santiago Tours, you're on a path of historical exploration, a walk through beautiful landscapes, and a journey to inner peace and self-discovery.

 The Camino de Santiago, or the Way of St. James, is a collection of ancient pilgrimage routes, all leading to the Santiago de Compostela in Spain.
-This network, with a history spanning over a thousand years, begins from various starting points including France, Portugal, and Spain, crossing through diverse landscapes and culturally rich cities.
+This network, with a history spanning over a thousand years, begins from various starting points including France, Portugal, and Spain.

 At its heart lies the story of Saint James, an apostle whose relics rest in the iconic Santiago de Compostela Cathedral.
 Today, marked by the symbolic scallop shell, the Camino weaves through historic towns and scenic countryside, offering a unique journey of spiritual and personal discovery.

-For a more in-depth overview of Camino de Santiago and its cultural and religious significance, follow the link to our comprehensive guide about Camino de Santiago.
+For a more in-depth overview, follow the link to our comprehensive guide about Camino de Santiago.

 The Camino Frances, or the French Way, is the most popular route of the Camino de Santiago, beginning in Saint-Jean-Pied-de-Port in France and culminating in Santiago de Compostela in Spain.
 Tracing its origins to 1135, this path weaves through significant cities like Pamplona, Logroño, Burgos, and León.